freeradical13/freeradical13.github.io/index.md

       * A Cytotoxic T cell which is a granulocyte effector T cell.
       * A Helper T cell that helps activate other immune system cells such as B cells.

+The complement system of the innate immune system is made of proteases that circulate in blood as inactive zymogens.
+The [Complement Component 3][] (C3) molecule is made in the liver and, as it circulates, spontenously changes its conformation at a slow rate to expose a thioester bond on the inside of the protein to the aqueous blood which makes a covalent bond to a molecule with an amino or hydroxyl group such as water.
+The environment near certain pathogens such as bacteria increase the rate of this hydrolization.
+This hydrolized C3 binds to [Factor B][] which makes this combined molecule susceptible to cleavage by [Factor D][].
+This reaction produces fragments Ba and Bb and Bb remains bound to C3 (C3Bb), called a [C3 Convertase][], and this process cleaves C3 into a small, soluble C3a fragment and large C3b fragment.
+The C3b fragment covalently bonds to amino and hydroxyl groups on the pathogen.
+The pathogen-bound C3b can still further bind and cleave more Factor B which acts as more C3 Convertase to cleave other C3 right near the pathogen and this positive-feedback loop may coat the pathogen in C3b.
+This behavior may be enhanced by [Properdin][] (Factor P).
+[Factor H][] and [Factor I][] work to decrease C3 convertase effectiveness on the pathogen because otherwise the reservoir of C3 might be exhausted and too few C3 could attack all available pathogens.
+The [Decay-Accelerating Factor][] (DAF) and [Membrane Cofactor Protein][] (MCP or CD46) are mechanisms to avoid too much C3 binding to host cells through a cell-surface carbohydrate binding site of sialic acid that most bacteria do not have (exceptions include <i>[Streptococcus pyogenes][]</i> and <i>[Staphylococcus aureus][]</i>).

+The coating of a pathogen with markers such as C3 is called [opsonization][] and alllows phagocytes to process the pathogen.
+The C3a fragment acts as a [chemoattractant][] to recruit effector cells such as phagocytes.

+There are three known ways of C3 activation: the [classical pathway][], the [alternative pathway][], and the [Lectin pathway][].

+The alternative pathway may be activated by the binding of C-reactive protein to a pathogen

 Myeloid cells are effector cells that have cell-surface receptors for general classes of pathogens, rather B and T lymphoid cells which have specialized receptors for particular pathogens.
 B and T Lymphoid cell-surface receptors are not directly coded by specific genes but instead are created by genes that are cut and modified during development to generate millions of different receptors.

 [Antigens][] are molecules on pathogens or released by pathogens that cause a response by B or T cells.
 B or T cells (or B cell products) bind to an antigen with proteins called [paratopes][] (or antigen receptors).
 A single B or T cell presents a single type of paratope.
 Antigens are made of one or more [epitopes][] which are the parts of an antigen that bind to the corresponding paratopes.

 [B cells][] mature in the bone marrow and bind to antigens on non-host cells or which are free floating in blood.
 Each B cell has Y-shaped protein complexes made of four polypeptide chains linked with disulfide bridges, two of which called heavy chains are anchored into the B cell membrane.
 Each chain has a constant region which is an amino acid sequence that is common across B cells, and a variable region which is an amino acid sequence that varies for a particular epitope.
 The two pairs of chains may bind to up to two epitopes.

-Once a B cell's paratopes bind to an antigen, B cells become activated and lead to formation of effector cells called [Plasma cells][] that secrete a soluble form of the paratope proteins called [antibodies][] (or immunoglobulins) which are free floating in blood and lymph and bind to antigens and interfere with pathogens or their excreted toxins ([neutralization][]), or mark pathogens for destruction ([opsonization][]) by phagocytes, or mark pathogens for destruction by the complement system through lysis or through recognition by natural killer cells.
+Once a B cell's paratopes bind to an antigen, B cells become activated and lead to formation of effector cells called [Plasma cells][] that secrete a soluble form of the paratope proteins called [antibodies][] (or immunoglobulins) which are free floating in blood and lymph and bind to antigens and interfere with pathogens or their excreted toxins ([neutralization][]), or mark pathogens for destruction (opsonization) by phagocytes, or mark pathogens for destruction by the complement system through lysis or through recognition by natural killer cells.

 There are five types of B cell antibodies (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.